lazd/gulp-handlebars/README.md

 #### options.compiler
 Type: `Function`
+Default: Null

 Custom compiler function.
 By default, the precompile method of the provided Handlebars module is used (see [options.handlebars](#handlebarsoptions)).

+When used with HTMLBars, every **Ember.js** official release ships with a package of HTMLBars compiler.
+You need to pass in the desired compiler for the expected output.

+#### options.compilerOptions
+Type: `Object` or Boolean
+Default: false

+Compiler options to pass to `Handlebars.precompile(contents, options)` or `templateCompiler.precompile(contents, options)`.

 [travis-url]: http://travis-ci.org/lazd/gulp-handlebars